 12. The medical conditions policy is regularly reviewed evaluated and updated.
-Updates are produced every year c.
+Updates are produced every year b.
+New Department for Education and Department of Health guidance is actively sought and fed into the review.

+c.
 In evaluating the policy, this school will seek feedback on its effectiveness with a wide-range of key stakeholders within the school and health settings.
 These key stakeholders include:

 - pupils

 - parents

 - school nurse and/or school healthcare professionals

-- headteacher
+- head teacher

 - first aiders

 - school staff

 - local health professionals

 - school governors.

-Reviewed by V Dunmore & A Morris (School Nurses) L Messham (Pupil Support Manager)
+Reviewed by V Dunmore (School Nurses) L Messham (Assistant Head)